Skip to main content

 "Being a hero doesn't make you a good president," he said.
 "But being a Christian and a hero is a good start where I come from."

-Like McCain, Palin is a Christian and is certainly being treated like a hero, so I guess that’s all we really need to know.
+Like McCain, Palin is a Christian and is certainly being treated like a hero(link is external), so I guess that’s all we really need to know.